openshift-labs/learn-katacoda/workshops/workshop-1/04-exposing-an-application-via-a-route.md

-In these exercies you are going to make your application visible to end users so they can access it.
+In these exercises you are going to make your application visible to end users so they can access it.

 ![Application Architecture](../../assets/workshops/workshop-1/04-application-architecture-stage-2.png)